Ad Noctum: Circuit(ry is Dark)

 “You speak English,” Rush replies.
 “Congratu-fuckin’-lations to us both.”

-He doesn’t complete it.
 His clothes, heavy with gel, cling to him in the cool air.

 He flicks his lighter open and closed, open and closed, as he waits for Telford to return with the rocket fuel.
 He smokes his cigarette.
 He pushes his glasses up, clearing the room of silent watchers.
-He lets the crystals bricked into the wall sing him songs of loss and gratitude before the long, coming night.
+He lets the crystals bricked into the wall sing him songs of loss and gratitude before the long and coming night.

 Popular posts from this blog